emerone/KIPPO/README.md

 ### Executing program

-* Execute index.html or https://emerone.github.io/KIPPO to run the program
+* Execute index.html or go to https://emerone.github.io/KIPPO to run the program

 ## Version History